bkacjios/lua-mumble/README.md

 -- Set speaking to false at the end of a stream mumble.client:transmit(Number codec, String encoded_audio_packet, Boolean speaking = true)

--- Play an ogg audio file
+-- Open an ogg audio file as an audio stream
--- Changing the stream value will allow you to play multiple audio files at once -- If audiostream = nil, it will pass along an error string as to why it couldn't play the file mumble.audiostream audiostream, [ String error ] = mumble.client:play(String ogg file path, Number stream = 1, Number volume = 1.0)
+-- If audiostream = nil, it will pass along an error string as to why it couldn't play the file mumble.audiostream audiostream, [ String error ] = mumble.client:openOgg(String ogg file path, Number volume = 1.0)

--- Gets the audio stream object given the stream ID mumble.audiostream audiostream = mumble.client:getAudioStream(Number stream = 1)

--- Gets a table of all currently active audio streams Table audiostreams = mumble.client:getAudioStreams()
+-- Gets a table of all currently playing audio streams Table audiostreams = mumble.client:getAudioStreams()

 -- Structure